Ruins of a Roman and Byzantine fishermen village located along the shore, south of Rosh Hanikra. May have been the Biblical area of Misrephot-Maim.

 An aerial photo of Khirbet Masref and the area around it is shown below, indicating the major points of interest.
-You can point & click on the purple points to navigate to the selected point.

-The area was (probably) mentioned in the description of Joshua's conquest (12-13th C BC), where the Bible described the northern area where he chased the Canaanites.
-Joshua 11:8: "And the LORD delivered them into the hand of Israel, who smote them, and chased them unto great Zidon, and unto Misrephothmaim, and unto the valley of Mizpeh eastward; and they smote them, until they left them none remaining".
-The term "Misrephot-Maim", is identified by some scholars as the salt industry at this site, south of Rosh Hanikra.
+The area was (probably) mentioned in the description of Joshua’s conquest (12-13th century BC), where the Bible described the northern area where he chased the Canaanites.
+Joshua 11:8: “And the LORD delivered them into the hand of Israel, who smote them, and chased them unto great Zidon, and unto Misrephothmaim, and unto the valley of Mizpeh eastward; and they smote them, until they left them none remaining”.
+The term “Misrephot-Maim“, is identified by some scholars as the salt industry at this site, south of Rosh Hanikra.

 Note that a large Tell is located on the south-west side of Kibbutz Rosh Hanikra, and dated to the Bronze age.
 Today it is totally destroyed.
 This may have been the main city at the Biblical times.